Welcome to the Butler County Historical Society and Museum

 Upcoming Event

 Admission is free for BCHS members or $5.00 for non-members payable at the door.
-Reservations are required-and limited to 100-please call BCHS at 513-896-9930 or e-mail [email protected] to reserve your seats!
+Reservations are required-and limited to 100-please use the link below to make an online reservation.
+If you have any questions please call the BCHS at 513-896-9930.